miguelperosanz/predicting_customer_subscription/README.md

-This is the repository corresponding to the task "Predicting customer subscription"
+This is the repository corresponding to the task "Predicting customer subscription".

 In this repository you can find 3 relevant folders: